-That’s only part of the cost-savings that can be seen with overlays, though.
+That’s only part of the cost-savings that you can see with concrete overlays, though.

 It’s also a quick fix, Owens says — again stressing the need for a structurally sound slab underneath the overlay.

-“With our product you can be walking on it in about eight hours and driving on it in 24,” he says.
+“With our products you can walk on it in about eight hours.
+And, you can drive on it in 24,” he says.

 The other big advantage with many of these products: They have a longer open time, says Stone Edge Surfaces’ Grogg.

-“You can manipulate it, move it, change it, carve it or do what you want to do with it, versus standard concrete,” he says.
+“You can manipulate it, move it, change it or carve it.
+You can do what you want to do with it, versus standard concrete,” he says.
 “If you mess it up a bit, you have time to fix it.
-Still, it’s made up of the same materials, so it generally reacts the same as concrete does.”
+Still, the same materials make it up, so it generally reacts the same as concrete does.”

-Grogg adds that he’s heard from many contractors who don’t want to get into using overlays because of the learning curve.
+Grogg adds that he’s heard from many contractors who don’t want to start using concrete overlays because of the learning curve.
 However, he says, if they make sure they’re working on a stable slab, spend the time to do surface prep and cut their teeth on a few smaller projects, there’s nothing to be afraid of.

 GCI’s Kummer agrees.
 “There’s nothing complicated about it,” he concludes.